hyperledger-labs/fabric-token-sdk/token/services/auditor/auditdb/README.md

 Usually Token Requests are themselves embedded in token transactions.

-Here is an example of extraction of an audit record from a token request, and appending of the record to the audit DB:
+Here is an example of extraction of an audit record from a token request, and appending of the record to the Audit DB:

 ```go
 	auditRecord, err := tx.TokenRequest.AuditRecord()